prateek041/second-brain/ebpf/learning-ebpf-helloworld.md

 The Python program compiles the C code, loads it into the kernel, and attaches it to the execve syscall kprobe.
 Whenever any applica‐ tion on this (virtual) machine calls execve(), it triggers the eBPF hello() program, which writes a line of trace into a specific pseudofile.

 The Python program reads the trace message from the pseu‐ dofile and displays it to the user.
+The pseudofile is present at '/sys/kernel/debug/tracing/trace_pipe'